nmstreethran/notebook/notes/System.md

 Find the **Secure Boot** setting, and if possible, set it to **Enabled**.
 This option is usually in either the **Security** tab, the **Boot** tab, or the **Authentication** tab.

-## Fix boot order / Grub menu not appearing on startup
+## Fix boot order / GRUB menu not appearing on startup

 Windows: go to **Settings charm** > **Change PC settings** > **Update and Recovery** > **Recovery** > **Advanced Startup: Restart now**.
 When the PC reboots, go to **Troubleshoot** > **Advanced Options: UEFI Firmware Settings**.
 Change the order of the OS in boot settings.

-If the Grub command line appears after installing Manjaro, type `exit` and enter.
+If the GRUB command line appears after installing Linux, type `exit` and enter.
 Then, launch UEFI firmware settings and change the boot order.
-This issue is caused by Manjaro not appearing at the top of the bootloader.
+This issue is caused by Linux not appearing at the top of the bootloader.

 Source: <https://unix.stackexchange.com/q/329926>

-## Booting into a USB device using Grub2
+## Booting into a USB device using GRUB2

-The Grub2 command line might show up if you had a dual boot system with Windows 10 and Linux, and the Linux partition has been deleted.
-This will remove the usual Grub menu which lets you choose between operating systems or UEFI settings.
+The GRUB2 command line might show up if you had a dual boot system with Windows 10 and Linux, and the Linux partition has been deleted.
+This will remove the usual GRUB menu which lets you choose between operating systems or UEFI settings.
 It will not boot into Windows 10 automatically like it did pre-Linux installation, as the master boot record (MBR) has been removed.

 This is not an issue for older Windows versions, as the BIOS screen will show up on start up.

 If you have not restarted and are still running Windows 10, plug in the USB device and use the advanced startup options in the settings to boot from USB.
 If you have already restarted, use a Windows 10 installation/recovery medium to restore the MBR.
-Alternatively, follow the instructions below, which uses the Grub2 command line and do not require a Windows 10 recovery medium.
+Alternatively, follow the instructions below, which uses the GRUB2 command line and do not require a Windows 10 recovery medium.

 When creating a bootable USB, note where the `vmlinuz` and `initrd.*` files are located.
 In my case, it was in `cdrom/casper`.
 Kubuntu and Pop!
 OS use `casper`.

 Plug in the USB and turn on the device.

-In the Grub2 command line, use `ls` to get a list of partitions available:
+In the GRUB2 command line, use `ls` to get a list of partitions available:

 ```grub
 grub> ls